ErichStyger/MCUXpresso_LPC55S16_CI_CD/README.md

 This repository is used as an example how to do CI/CD with GitHub actions.
 The setup is described in details in my blog article: https://mcuoneclipse.com/2023/10/02/ci-cd-for-embedded-with-vs-code-docker-and-github-actions/

+The repository of this project is available on GitHub here: https://github.com/ErichStyger/MCUXpresso_LPC55S16_CI_CD

 See following articles for details:
 - https://mcuoneclipse.com/2023/12/18/modern-on-target-embedded-system-testing-with-cmake-and-ctest/
 - https://mcuoneclipse.com/2025/02/08/optimizing-embedded-development-with-vs-code-and-devcontainer/